Aiaid/2dns/docker/README.md

 - **dev**: Uses shorter TTL of 30 seconds and verbose logging

 ### Custom CSV Files

+The CSV file is optional.
+If you don't provide one, the server will run in IP reflection mode only.

 To use your own DNS records: